tiagomelojuca/tiagomelojuca.github.io/README.md

 - Fix unexpected behavior when changing from desktop to mobile if a side is active
 - Add some interaction in Header
 - Add a loader container
+- Add some bg color to body, coz in Iphone, user is able to scroll it